Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Motivation and Formulation

-In practice, it is a very good idea to use market models because VIX futures are very liquid with a richness of information for understanding the state of volatility.
+In practice, it is a good idea to use market models because VIX futures are very liquid with a richness of information for understanding the state of volatility.
 Therefore, it is sensible to first define a market model, and second to build an SVM with the structure of the market model taken into consideration.
 If the market model is Markovian with the same factors as the SVM, then the instantaneous variance $v^2(x)$ is the solution to an inverse problem.
-The formulation is as follows: if the coefficients of the factor process $\mu(x)$ and $\sigma(x)$ are known for all $x$, and the market models has provided the function $h_0(x)$, the VIX \eqref{eq:vixfuture}, then the inverse problem for $v^2(x)$ is expressed as,
+The formulation of this inverse problem is as follows: if the coefficients of the factor process $\mu(x)$ and $\sigma(x)$ are known for all $x$, and the market model has provided the function $h_0(x)$, then the inverse problem for $v^2(x)$ is expressed as

-If the process $X_t$ is ergodic and its infinitesimal generator has an invariant density relative to which it is symmetric, making $X_t$ reversible, and has also a spectral gap, then the Fredholm alternative gives a condition for solvability of equation \eqref{eq:inverseProblemIntro} as described in Section \ref{sec:consisency} .
-If in addition the solution is positive, then the market model has provided the volatility function for equation \eqref{eq:SVM_dS}, leaving the correlation coefficients $\rho_1,\ldots,\rho_d$ as the only remaining parameters to be estimated for the SVM.
-However, positivity of the volatility obtained by the inversion does not hold for any given market model in general, even when consistency holds, which is an issue that is explored further in the examples of Section \ref{sec:examples}.
+In Section \ref{sec:consisency} it is shown that if the process $X_t$ is ergodic and has an invariant law relative to which its infinitesimal generator is symmetric, making $X_t$ reversible, and has also a spectral gap \cite{bakry2013analysis}, then under some integrability conditions for $h_0^2$ there exists a unique $v^2(x)$ that is the solution to equation \eqref{eq:inverseProblemIntro}.
+If in addition the solution is non-negative, then the market model has provided a valid volatility function for equation \eqref{eq:SVM_dS}, leaving the correlation coefficients $\rho_1,\ldots,\rho_d$ as the only remaining parameters to be determined for the SVM.
+However, non-negativity of the solution is difficult to prove; this issue is explored further in the examples of Section \ref{sec:examples}.
+Similar non-negativity issues arise elsewhere in the literature, for example in quantum inverse scattering theory \cite{chadan2012inverse,chadan2007positivity} and in Fourier analysis \cite{tuck2006positivity}.
+For the most part, results in the literature proving positivity are less general than theory for existence of solutions.